One Day in Cagliari, Sardinia for Culture and History

 Necropoli di Tuvixeddu

 The largest Phoenician-Punic necropolis in the Mediterranean rests here, surprisingly close to the city center.
-Visit on a guided tour for the best historical anecdotes, but there is parking onsite if you have a car.
-Admission is free and the site is open year-round to visit these fascinating ancient tombs.
+Visit on a guided tour for the best historical anecdotes, but there are a few parking spaces onsite/nearby if you have a car and want to explore on your own.

 Castello di San Michele